 We're a 501(c)(3) nonprofit that aims to strengthen democratic processes by creating digital tools that support free and fair elections, open governance, and fact-based public policy.Get in Touch

 Code for Democracy started as a meetup in early 2017 after a group of friends became concerned about the increasing lack of transparency and accountability in our democratic processes.
-Our efforts to familiarize more engineers with policy reached over 3,000 coders across San Francisco, New York City, Boston, and Washington, DC.
+Our efforts to get more engineers involved in civic technology reached over 3,000 coders across San Francisco, New York City, Boston, and Washington, DC.

-In 2019, we officially incorporated as a 501(c)3 nonprofit with the goal of using large-scale data engineering techniques to reverse engineer the networks of political narratives and campaign contributions that shape our democratic processes.
-Our long-term vision is a world where these system-level insights are accessible to all citizens, not just political operatives or select groups of academic researchers.
+In 2019, we officially incorporated as a 501(c)(3) nonprofit with the goal of using advanced data engineering techniques to reverse engineer the networks of political narratives and campaign contributions that shape our democratic processes.
+We hope to battle the spectres of disinformation and dark money and restore trust in democracy by building a world where system-level insights are accessible to all citizens, not just political operatives or select groups of academic researchers.